 The ring Frodo carries to Mordor; Katniss Everdeen's bow and arrows; Jay Gatsby's yellow car; Captain America's shield, Harry Potter's Nimbus 2000 – iconic characters are often defined not just by their unique personalities or the specific actions they take during the narrative, but also by the objects writers associate with them.

-In my young adult horror novel, The Page Turners, I gave my character Spenser a gold watch.
-The watch symbolized his deteriorating relationship with his absentee father, but also gave Spenser something to fiddle with when he was nervous, touch when he was thinking about his dad, or use as a time piece when I wanted to emphasize the ticking clock running out of time for my characters.
+In my young adult horror novel, The Page Turners, I gave my character, Spenser, a gold watch.
+The watch symbolized his deteriorating relationship with his absentee father, but it also gave Spenser something to fiddle with when he was nervous.
+He touched when he was thinking about his dad, and he also used as a timepiece when I wanted to emphasize a ticking clock running out of time for my characters.

 What objects can you attach to the characters in your manuscript to help define who they are, what their journey is about, and, as an added bonus, bump up that word count?